 Understanding common problems during feline pregnancy, queening and lactation

-Although most cats deliver their litter without the need for assistance, problems do occasionally arise which require the attention of a Vet.
+Although most cats deliver their litter without any assistance, problems can occasionally arise which require the attention of a Vet.
 Always seek veterinary advice if any of the following occur:

-Twenty minutes of intense labor occurs without a kitten being delivered.
+- Twenty minutes of intense labour without a kitten being delivered.

-Ten minutes of intense labor occurs when a kitten or a fluid-filled bubble is visible in the birth canal, but not progressing at all.
+- After ten minutes of intense labour a kitten or a fluid-filled bubble is visible in the birth canal, but not progressing.

 Difficulty delivering (dystocia) may be managed with or without surgery.
-The condition of the mother, size of the litter, and size of the kittens are factors considered when deciding whether surgery is required or not.
+This will depend on the condition of the mother as well as the size of the litter and of the kittens.

 Problems during pregnancy